dngamage/Write-a-Data-Science-Blog-Post/README.md

 - Math

 ### File Descriptions
 startravel.csv contains the latest traveling details during the last 2 month(03/2021, 04/2021).
+Note that since data file is around 32MB it zip by winrar before upload.
 There is also a notebook available here to showcase all my work related to all  questions.

 ### Acknowledgements